CVE-2026-7671: Improper Restriction of Excessive Authentication Attempts in CodeWise Tornet Scooter Mobile App

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Since the vendor has not responded and no patch is available, users and administrators should monitor for updates from CodeWise.
-Until a fix is released, consider implementing additional protective measures such as external rate limiting or multi-factor authentication if possible.
-Avoid relying solely on the app's built-in authentication attempt restrictions.
+Since the vendor has not responded and no official fix is available, users should monitor for updates from CodeWise.
+Until a patch is released, consider implementing additional protective controls such as external rate limiting or multi-factor authentication if possible.

 CVE-2026-7671: Improper Restriction of Excessive Authentication Attempts in CodeWise Tornet Scooter Mobile App